CSS is not loaded, skipping JS styling functions for best readability.

 9. Gifts and Memorials

-B. The Estes Valley Library Friends & Foundation (Friends & Foundation) will accept and manage all gifts of cash, securities, real property and bequests made to the District that are compatible with the Library and the Friends & Foundation policies, the donor’s intent, and applicable laws.
+B. The Estes Valley Library Friends & Foundation (Friends & Foundation) will accept and manage all gifts of cash, securities, real property and bequests made to the District that are compatible with the Library and the Friends & Foundation policies and procedures, the donor’s intent, and applicable laws.

 C. Donations of books and other similar materials are transferred to the Friends & Foundation after the Library staff selects those materials that comply with the Library’s regular selection criteria.